TkrUdagawa/website/source/en/tutorial/regression_python.rst

   Here, we generate the data for prediction by using the YAML file (please download the library `JYaml <http://jyaml.sourceforge.net/download.html>`_ )
   YAML is one kind of data format, in which objects and structure data are serialized.

-  Read the YAML file (myhome.yml) by yaml.load() and get the return value in dict type (Row 65).
+  Read the YAML file (myhome.yml) by yaml.load() and get the return value in dict type (Line 65).
-  Generate the prediction Datum by using the simliar process as in step 2 (Row 66-72).
+  Generate the prediction Datum by using the simliar process as in step 2 (Line 66-72).

   Add the Datum into the prediction data list, and send it into the estimate() method in "Regression" for prediction.

  5. Prediction by the regression model

-  The prediction results are returned as a list by the estimate() method (Row 74).
+  The prediction results are returned as a list by the estimate() method (Line 74).

  6. Output the result

   The prediction results are returned in the same order of the prediction data.
 (In this sample, only one prediction data is used, thus only one result is returned.)
-  The result is rounded at 2nd decimal for output, because it is in Float type (Row 76).
+  The result is rounded at 2nd decimal for output, because it is in Float type (Line 76).

 ------------------------------------